Tips for exhibiting

 - Include photo with descriptions

-- Send press release to all official show publications before the show.
+- Send a press release to all official show publications before the show.

 Meeting Your Current Customers